 Confirmation emails have been a part of the internet since its beginnings.
 Long ago, when people subscribed to listservs and discussion groups, they received confirmation emails.
 The growth of e-commerce over the last two decades has redefined the approach many entities use when they send a confirmation message.

 The days of users being satisfied with a robot-like reply have passed.
-An email marketing platform can help you create more impactful email confirmations.
+An email marketing and automation platform can help you create more impactful email confirmations.

 Email confirmations usually take one of four forms: